 Belmond La Samanna – St. Martin

 The best Caribbean beach resorts’ calling cards, especially those in the luxury realm, go beyond sun and sand to include impeccable service, inspired dining and an authentic sense of place.
-Belmond La Samanna, an 83-room, eight-villa enclave located on the French half of St. Martin/St. Maarten, delivers all of that — plus one of the region’s most impressive wine cellars and, of course, one of its most inviting beaches: a wide arc of champagne-hued sand washed by the calm, clear water of Baie Longue.
+Belmond La Samanna, an 83-room, eight-villa enclave, located on the French half of St. Martin/St. Maarten, delivers all that (plus one of the region’s most impressive wine cellars and one of its most inviting beaches: Baie Longue).

 The Ritz-Carlton Resort Grand Cayman – Cayman Islands

-If you love Mexico but prefer wine to tequila, 497-room Secrets the Vine Cancun just may be the perfect Cancun all-inclusive resort for your next beach getaway.
-Overlooking the Mexican resort city’s inviting white sand and aqua surf, this sleek and sophisticated high-rise property with its soaring lobby, multi-level pools, and expansive spa, has a downtown vibe that feels transported from Miami or Los Angeles.
-Guests can enjoy a wide selection of wines by the glass (there’s harder stuff, too), as well as a complimentary wine-tasting class, and dine at eight restaurants.
+If you love Mexico but prefer wine to tequila, 497-room Secrets the Vine Cancún just might be the perfect all-inclusive resort for your next beach getaway.
+Overlooking the resort’s inviting white sand and aqua surf, this sleek and sophisticated high-rise property, with its soaring lobby, multi-level pools and expansive spa, has a downtown vibe that feels transported from Miami or Los Angeles.

 Bucuti & Tara Beach Resort – Aruba

-To enjoy the best of both worlds — the beach by day and nightlife after dark — it’s hard to beat San Juan.
-The Condado neighborhood, in particular, lures the young and restless with its chic restaurants and clubs (not to mention close proximity to romantic Old San Juan), and a stay at the 483-room La Concha Renaissance Resort means joining the party is as easy as taking the elevator to the lobby.
-This lively beachfront hotel also features a playful multi-level pool area that transforms nightly into an al fresco lounge, and the Perla restaurant (in the shape of a post-modern clamshell) serves new American cuisine.
+A stay at the 483-room La Concha Renaissance Resort means joining the party is as easy as taking the elevator to the lobby.
+This lively beachfront property also features a playful, multi-level pool area that transforms nightly into an al fresco lounge.
+The Perla restaurant (in the shape of a post-modern clamshell) serves new American cuisine.